ktbyers/netmiko/VENDOR.md

     pass
 ```

 Inherit from SSHConnection class.
-Note, netmiko package will need to be in
+Note, the netmiko package will need to be in
-PYTHONPATH
+your PYTHONPATH

 Update __init__.py to export the new class: